 For businesses who already have a trade mark (registered or not) and are concerned that a third party application conflicts with that mark, we can advise on how to oppose that trade mark application, as well as whether Court proceedings could be appropriate.

-Once a trade mark has been registered, our team can help you maximise the value of your trade mark (for example through licensing) as well as helping you protect against unauthorised use, by advising on and acting for you in infringement proceedings.
+Once a trade mark has been registered, our lawyers can help you maximise the value of your trade mark (e.g. through licensing) as well as helping you protect against unauthorised use, by advising on and acting for you in infringement proceedings.

 If your business is international, our team can liaise with external advisors, so as to arrange for trade mark protection beyond the UK.